teleprint-me/archive/docs/specs/04-Value-Averaging.md

 **Disclaimer:**

-_I am a **programmer** and I am **NOT** an accredited financial expert.
+_**I am a programmer and I am NOT an accredited financial expert.
 You should seek out an accredited financial expert for making serious investment decisions.
-Do NOT take investment advice from random internet strangers and always do your own research._
+Do NOT take investment advice from random internet strangers and always do your own research.**_

 # Value Averaging

 Value Averaging is similar to Cost Averaging.
-We set a Principal Amount and then purchase an asset with the Principal Amount on a set interval based on Time Period and Growth Rate.
+We set a Principal Amount and then purchase an asset with the Principal Amount based on a set Interval and Growth Rate.

-We need to define our columns: Datetime, Market Price, Current Target, Current Value, Trade Amount, Total Trade Amount, Order Size, Total Order Size, and Time Period.
+We need to define our columns: Datetime, Market Price, Current Target, Current Value, Trade Amount, Total Trade Amount, Order Size, Total Order Size, and Interval.
 This will allow us to keep track of the relevant data and show the evaluated expressions as its set of results.

 ## Algorithm